jedyang97/awesome-cs-phd-application-advice/README.md

 # Awesome CS PhD application advice [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-This curated list of awesome advices for computer science PhD applicants consists of blogs found on the internet, with a slightly biased emphasis on the AI/ML and NLP area.
+This curated list of awesome advice for computer science PhD applicants consists of blogs found on the internet, with a slightly biased emphasis on the AI/ML and NLP area.
 These articles greatly helped me when I was applying to Ph.D., I hope they can also help you.

 <mark>**Application season can be stressful, but always remember to smile :-) - you are already awesome to have the courage to take this hard path!**</mark>